 To this end, we’ve recently forged an alliance with Green Project Management (GPM), a social enterprise helping to drive sustainable and regenerative development practices.
 The partnership will introduce the PMI community to GPM’s industry-leading models and deep expertise in advancing sustainability through innovative practices in project management.

 PMI has also been at the forefront of several initiatives to support our mission as a for-purpose organization.
-Empowering people to turn ideas into reality is at the center of our PMI 4.0 growth strategy.
+Empowering people to turn ideas into reality is at the center of our PMI Impact Strategy.
 And we’re deeply committed to the United Nations’ Sustainable Development Goals (SDGs).
 Indeed, in 2021, the PMI community surpassed our goal of 100,000 hours of service pledged to advance the SDGs through our Hours for Impact Initiative.

 What can project leaders and their teams do to move beyond good intentions and deliver meaningful change?
 The ESG Imperative report makes three recommendations:

 The first step involves audits and assessments to identify ESG gaps and opportunities.
 This will help determine your strategic approach and set the direction for future actions.
 Your ESG mission should align with and reinforce the organization’s overall strategic vision and should actively engage sponsors and senior leaders.